 The Reporting view surfaces the same data as your line plan.
 You can control which currency you're viewing and see rolled-up figures with exchange rate conversions applied.

-• Moving a launch date does not change the input value.
-If you entered a unit retail in euros, that value remains the same regardless of whether you shift the launch date.
+The input value stays the same.
 However, because exchange rates are time-based, the converted value you see in metrics will reflect the rate applicable to the new date.